AntonSol919/linkspace/ffi/linkspace-py/README.md

-# liblinkspace-py
+# linkspace-py
-Python bindings to liblinkspace
+Python bindings to linkspace

 Build with `make`
 And use with `source .env/bin/activate`